Omolara5861/angular-http-app/README.md

   - [Contributing](#contributing)

 ## Introduction
 The User Catalog project is a web application built using Angular (HTTP Concepts)that displays a list of users and their details fetched from **[Random User Generator][1]**.
-This project is designed / created to demonstrate my knowledge of Angular HTTP requests.
-The requested data was manipulated / transformed using RXJS map operator.
+This project is designed/created to demonstrate my knowledge of Angular HTTP requests.
+The requested data was manipulated/transformed using the RXJS map operator.
 The following concepts were used to create this application:

 + Angular Components
 + Components Data Binding